 The first part of your project will be spent as part of the local school, helping to paint the classrooms and the children’s dormitories.
 Sadly the school doesn’t have the facilities to be able to do this otherwise, and it is a great way to become part of this small community.
 You will join the assembly in the morning, get involved with some of the lessons and interact with the pupils in their sports and crafts clubs after school.
-Education here is essential, as these children will go on to be guardians of the elephants and so understanding their environment is the key to the survival of these gentle giants.
+Conservation education is essential, as these children will go on to be guardians of the elephants and so understanding their environment is the key to the survival of these gentle giants.

 Follow the link to see the full family volunteering itinerary.